yzhao062/yzhao062/README.md

 - **Jan 2022**: Accepted an invite @ [Andalusian Research Institute in Data Science and Computational Intelligence (DaSCI)](https://dasci.es/) to present my recent work on outlier detection.

-- **Jan 2022**: Have a new preprint called [ECOD: Unsupervised Outlier Detection Using Empirical Cumulative Distribution Functions](https://www.andrew.cmu.edu/user/yuezhao2/papers/22-preprint-ecod.pdf) under the 2nd round review at TKDE!
-ECOD is a simple yet effect detection algorithm that is not only accurate but extremely fast with O(nd) complexity.

-- **Dec 2021**: &#127775; Reached 600 citations on [Google scholar](https://scholar.google.com/citations?user=zoGDYsoAAAAJ)!

 ----